 If you are like me and prefer not to sleep on the ground or in an RV, there are plenty of hotel and vacation rentals available in the West Texas communities near Big Bend National Park.
 The towns of Terlingua, Marathon, Alpine, and Fort Davis are just a few of the places that are a day trip’s drive from the park.
 Search on vrbo.com or airbnb.com

 On a recent family trip to Big Bend with 4 adults and 5 kids, we rented a large 2 story guest house at the foot of Blue Mountain in Fort Davis.
 Our host, Nancy O’Brien, was a treasure trove of information on the region.
-Minutes from the McDonald Observatory, the area has the darkest night skies in the lower 48.
+Minutes from the McDonald Observatory, Fort Davis—and the greater Big Bend area—has the darkest night skies in the lower 48.

 Lajitas Golf Resort is located between Big Bend National Park and Big Bend State Park.
 Rich in natural beauty and Old West history, the resort offers golf, spa, and equestrian activities.
 It also operates charter air service to and from Dallas if you prefer to fly rather than drive.

 What to Do Inside the Park

 Start your adventures with a stop at Panther Junction Visitor’s Center to get the latest updates on weather, river, and road conditions.
 It’s also a ranger station.
 A gas station and convenience store are located nearby.

 Hiking is the most popular activity in Big Bend National Park.

 If you plan on doing any hiking with toddlers or young children under 50 or so pounds, I highly recommend a hiking backpack child carrier.
 Trust me, when the thrill of the hike has worn off and little legs are tired, and you are still 2 miles from the car, you will be glad you have it.